Is your new Instant Pot still in the box? Have no fear! Here are three beginner Instant Pot recipes to get you started.

 - Be sure your Instant Pot steam release handle is set to “Sealing” during cooking.
 You’ll find the steam release handle on the top of the lid.

-- Always make sure that the silver valve (next to the steam release handle shown above) has dropped down completely before opening the Instant Pot.
+- Always make sure that the silver valve has dropped down completely (it’s next to the steam release handle shown above) before opening the Instant Pot.

 - To safely release the pressure, place a kitchen towel over the steam release handle and then push handle to “Venting”.
 After the steam releases, you will hear the silver valve drop.
 Then it’s safe to open.